Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we will evaluate the performance of the proposed analytical QoS-differentiated pricing model.
-In our evaluations, a main performance metric is how much the unit revenue of a cloud provider is improved by, when the proposed pricing model is compared with the standard on-demand model.
-In the on-demand model, users are charged a fixed price whenever they utilize a server for a unit of time and it corresponds to the first SLA in our model as explained in Section~\ref{sec_pricing}.
+In this section, we numerically evaluate the performance of the proposed QoS-differentiated pricing model.
+The key performance metric is how much the unit revenue of the CSP improves, compared with the pure usage-based pricing model without QoS-differentiation.
+In the usage-based pricing model, users are charged a fixed price whenever they utilize a server for a unit of time and it corresponds to the first SLA in our model as explained in Section~\ref{sec_pricing}.